|UCAS Code||N200 / N201|

 Students also have access to our online library facilities and learning resources from the Chartered Management Institute, the Chartered Institute of Marketing and the Financial Times.
 These resources provide a range of professional and business based materials that represent the latest market trends, with sector-based articles and analysis reports.

-The programme involves a considerable amount of group work and group assessment that will take place online, and up to 25% of the assessment takes this form.
+The programme involves a considerable amount of group work and group assessment, and up to 25% of the assessment takes this form.
 The assessments are designed to meet the learning outcomes both academically and professionally.
 This involves seminars, workshops, tests, presentations, assignments, and exams.